This article describes the standards that apply to duplicate script fragments. All of the listed recommendations are mandatory unless noted otherwise.

 - The applied solution structure becomes more complex.

-Script is often duplicated because the original fragment cannot be accessed (for example, the required fragment is located in a form module and therefore cannot be accessed from another form).
+The script is often duplicated because the original fragment cannot be accessed (for example, the required fragment is located in a form module and therefore cannot be accessed from another form).

 We recommend that you avoid duplicating script fragments whenever possible.
 It is usually done by refactoring the existing script and moving procedures an functions that you want to reuse from form and object modules to common modules.